ioggstream/python-course/sparql-101/01-intro-jsonld.md

 ----

-Another example is semantic interoperability: the concept of family has different meanings (eg. Tax, registry):
+Another example is semantic interoperability: the concept of family has different meanings (eg. in the fiscal domain, in the registry domain, ..):

 ```
 {"relatives": [